spiffe/spire-tutorials/metrics/README.md

 # Part 1: Run Services

-The SPIRE server and Agent can be configured to emit telemetry by using a dedicated `telemetry { ... }` section on their configurations.
+The SPIRE Server and Agent can be configured to emit telemetry by using a dedicated `telemetry { ... }` section on their configurations.
 At the moment of writing this tutorial SPIRE supports Prometheus, Statsd, DogStatsd, M3 and In-Memory as metric collectors.
 In this tutorial we'll show how to configure Prometheus and Statsd but configuration examples for the other collectors can be found on the [telemetry](https://github.com/spiffe/spire/blob/master/doc/telemetry_config.md) docs of the SPIRE project.

 ## Configure SPIRE to Emit Telemetry

-The `telemetry` section support the configuration of multiple collector and for some collectors is also possible to declare more than one instance.
+The `telemetry` section supports the configuration of multiple collectors and for some collectors is also possible to declare multiple instances.
 The following snippet belongs to the [SPIRE Server configuration](spire/server/server.conf) file.
 A similar configuration is also present at the [SPIRE Agent configuration](spire/agent/agent.conf) file.

 ```console